a fee-based online consultation clinic for Obstetrics & Gynaecology

-The safe period or the rhythm method of birth control is a natural birth control method in which the couple either do not have sexual intercourse during the time when the woman is likely to get pregnant or use a barrier contraceptive like condoms during the sexual intercourse .
+The safe period or the rhythm method of birth control is a natural birth control method in which the couple either do not have sexual intercourse during the time when the woman is likely to get pregnant or uses a barrier contraceptive like condoms during sexual intercourse at this time.
+It is a part of the group of brth controls known as the Natural Family Planning Methods (NFP).
+The NFP also includes other methods such as coitus interruptus, symptom-based fertility awareness methods and the lactational amenorrhea method.

 This method is based on the fact that a woman is not fertile on all days of her menstrual cycle.